 Map the growth system before you buy the operating layer.

-Start with the audit.
-We find the handoff that is slowing the next commercial decision, then decide whether the next step should be an implementation sprint or a managed operating loop.
+Start with a free public-data and business-context diagnosis.
+We identify the handoff most likely to be slowing the next commercial decision, then decide whether the evidence supports a Decision Sprint or an ongoing Execution Partnership.
 The work may touch SEO, AI visibility, paid media, landing pages, reporting, lead handling, CMS work, or the internal process around them.

 What gets mapped in the first read